riddhij969/DotnetProject/README.md

 # DotnetProject

-hii all thius is out p[roject for the final summision.
+hii all this is out project for the final summision. yoooooooooooooooo